-Accidents on the road and motorways can be horrible experiences.
-Motorbike accidents are increasingly common on our roads, with riders often sustaining injuries that vary from mild neck pain to more serious injuries affecting the back and head.
-The law in this area has been around for a very long time, but it can at times be quite confusing to understand what parts are relevant to pursue a personal injury claim.
+Motorbike accidents on the road and motorways can be horrible experiences and are increasingly common, with riders often sustaining injuries that vary from mild neck pain to more serious injuries affecting the back and head.
+The law in this area has been around for a very long time, but it can at times be quite confusing to understand what parts are relevant to pursue a motorbike accident claim.

 It is very important to understand the difference between bringing a personal injury, civil, claim that tends to be brought to the courts by individuals and a criminal claim that will, more often than not be initiated by the police.

 Under UK law it is a criminal offence to cause death by dangerous driving; to drive dangerously; to drive without due care and attention; and to cause death while driving without due care and attention when unfit to drive through drink or drugs; and to cause death by driving without due attention or reasonable consideration.
 These kinds of offences will normally be dealt with by the police.

-Bringing a claim in a motorbike accident for personal injury is different, and requires a particular set of criteria to be met.
+Filing a motorbike accident claim for personal injury is different, and requires a particular set of criteria to be met.
 Anyone injured in a motorcycle accident needs to establish;

 - That you were owed a duty of care; and